 Reality check: entrepreneurs don’t have portfolios, and don’t have liquidation preferences.
 They have one shot, and they’re slogging away 5-10 years for that one shot; not for your “ecosystem.”
 If I have 100x skin in a single game over everyone else, I’m going to have a fundamentally different outlook on how that game should be played.

 When I hear someone complain that Texas hasn’t seen a lot of strong tech IPOs recently, my response is “so there’s no other way to be successful?”
 Why should we favor 1 billion dollar company over 10 $100MM companies, or 20 $50MM companies?
 I can think of a few arguments for why the latter is actually more robust long-term from an economic standpoint, even if it produces fewer NYT articles.
 It certainly provides more variety.

 Obviously it’s great when any city sees a true breakout, international brand-building tech company emerge.
 And Silicon Valley produces, and likely will continue to produce, the lion share of those.
-But those of us sitting on the sidelines, and not toiling away on one egg in one basket, need to be humbly mindful of how our discussions on success play out in the lives of entrepreneurs actually doing the work.
+But those of us sitting on the sidelines, and not toiling away on one egg in one basket, need to be humbly mindful of how our discussions on success play out in the lives of entrepreneurs and employees actually doing the work.